-Although it’s quite common for children to move schools, it’s also normal for them to resist change and feel stressed about changing schools.
+It’s quite common for children to move schools.
+It’s also normal for children to resist change and feel stressed about going to a new school.
 So if your child is moving schools, the best thing you can do is prepare your child for the change.

 You can do this by involving your child as much as you can in the process of choosing and moving schools.
 This will help your child see the exciting and positive aspects of the move.
-She’ll be a lot happier if she knows that her needs are important.
+He’ll be a lot happier if he knows that his needs are important.

 Here are tips for involving your child and making the change easier: